- Transfers: Return airport transfers to meet scheduled flights are included

 - Meals: 6 breakfasts, 5 lunches, 6 dinners

-- The following activities and equipment are included: 3 days snowmobile safari with your own snowmobile and 2-day husky safari with your own team of dogs (the order of activities may change)
+- The following activities and equipment are included: 3 days snowmobile safari with your own snowmobile and 2-day husky safari with your own team of dogs (the order of activities may change, you must have a valid driving licence and some previous snowmobiling experience)

 - Cold weather clothing for the duration of your stay